CorLont/CryptoSmartTraderv2/replit.md

 # Overview
-CryptoSmartTrader V2 is an institutional-grade, multi-agent cryptocurrency trading intelligence system.
-Its primary purpose is to generate substantial financial returns by employing quantitative strategies, real-time market analysis, deep learning, sentiment analysis, and technical analysis.
-The project aims to establish itself as a leader in algorithmic crypto trading, providing advanced market insights and robust execution capabilities for a reliable and high-performing trading solution with significant market potential.
+CryptoSmartTrader V2 is an institutional-grade, multi-agent cryptocurrency trading intelligence system designed to generate substantial financial returns.
+It achieves this by employing quantitative strategies, real-time market analysis, deep learning, sentiment analysis, and technical analysis.
+The project aims to be a leader in algorithmic crypto trading, offering advanced market insights and robust execution capabilities for a reliable, high-performing trading solution with significant market potential.

 # User Preferences
 Preferred communication style: Simple, everyday language.